mlochbaum/BQN/doc/expression.md

 | 1-modifier  | `_leading`  | `` ˙˜˘¨⌜⁼´˝` ``
 | 2-modifier  | `_both_`    | `∘○⊸⟜⌾⊘◶⎉⚇⍟⎊`

 Primitive tokens, since they have a fixed value, always have a role that matches their type.
-They are functions, unless they fall into one of the two modifier patterns.
+They're functions by default, as the modifiers have glyphs that fit specific patterns.
 1-modifiers have superscript glyphs, and 2-modifiers have glyphs with an unbroken circle—that is, one without a line through it, excluding functions `⌽` and `⍉`.

 Variable names can be written in any case and with underscores added, and these changes don't affect what [identifier](lexical.md) the name refers to. `ab`, `aB`, `AB`, and `_a_B_` are all the same variable.
 However, the spelling—specifically the first and last characters—determine the variable's role.
 A lowercase first letter indicates a subject, and an uppercase first letter makes it a function.
 A leading underscore (regardless of the following character) indicates a 1-modifier, and both leading and trailing underscores makes a 2-modifier.

 Besides these, character, string, and [array literals](arrayrepr.md#array-literals) always have a subject role, and the role of a [block](block.md) is determined by its type, which depends either on the header it has or which special variables it uses.
+If headerless, a block is a subject if it has no special names, but a `𝕨` or `𝕩` makes it at least a function, an `𝔽` makes it a 1- or 2-modifier, and a `𝔾` always makes it a 2-modifier.

 The role of a compound expression, formed by applying an operation to some inputs, depends on the operation applied.
-This system is discussed in the remaining sections below.
+This system is covered in the remaining sections below.

+## Parentheses

+As in most programming languages, parentheses `()` are for grouping.
+The code inside a balanced set of parentheses is a single expression, which produces one value to be used by the expression that contains it—for example, in `(2×3)+4`, `2×3` is a subexpression evaluating to `6`, so that larger expression is equivalent to `6+4`.
+The syntactic role of a set of parentheses is also the same as that of the expression inside.

 ## Nothing